Posted on Jun 24, 2022

 Far from being a fad, emojis are a language for the digital age.
 Lawyers, judges and juries are encountering them with increasing frequency in legal proceedings ranging from criminal trials to contract disputes.
-This is unsurprising given the rate at which emojis are used in electronic communications – every day more than 700 million emojis are used in Facebook posts and more than 900 million emojis are sent everyday on Messenger - without using text.
+This is unsurprising given the rate at which emojis are used in electronic communications – every day more than 5 billion emojis are used on Facebook and in Facebook Messenger.
 In the US, the number of court decisions referencing emojis and emoticons are increasing each year with 166 cases in 2021 and other countries are following suit.

 Despite some experts claiming that emojis are the first truly global language, the reality is that use and interpretation of emojis vary significantly by country.
 The challenge for the law is finding a consistent and reliable approach to evaluating communications using emojis.
 But as the scenarios discussed in this article demonstrate, this is far from an easy task.

 Do “festive” emojis demonstrate intent to contract?

-A recent case involving a dispute between a landlord and prospective tenants in Israel illustrates the difficulty in determining the intent underlying the use of emojis.
+An Israeli court case involving a dispute between a landlord and prospective tenants illustrates the difficulty in determining the intent underlying the use of emojis.
 The landlord had listed his apartment for rent online and received a text from a couple which included the words “Good morning interested in the house just need to discuss the details ... when suits you?”
 The text also included a series of playful emojis interspersed with the text – a smiley face, a champagne bottle, a chipmunk and dancing playboy bunnies.